Dr. Jamie E. Crockett

 Personal:

 Though I am originally from New Hampshire, I have called North Carolina home since 2008.
-I like to spend as much time as possible with my spouse, daughter, and pets.
-We enjoy indulging in nerdy and/or irreverent humor, reading, playing outside, making art, and cooking without recipes.
-I love practicing yoga, mindfulness, and breathwork.
+I like to spend as much time as possible with my family and friends, ideally outside.
+My home is made far cozier by my children, pets, and houseplants.
+I enjoy indulging in nerdy and/or irreverent humor, reading, adventuring, making art, cooking without recipes, swimming, biking, yoga and other contemplative practices.